hackathonismb/Impact-of-viral-protein-sequence-variants-on-protein-domains-and-interfaces/README.md

       * Application between bat/pangolin.civet/human in the couple ACE2/SARS-CoV
 ### What does Mewtate do?

-* To predict the effect of point mutations on 3D protein structure
-* To identify hotspot mutation region by clustering mutations
+Mewtate is a tool to predict the effect of single amino acid substitution (point mutation) on 3D protein structures.
+It also allows user to identify mutation hotspot regions by calculating statistically significant cluster of mutations on a 3D protein structure.

 ### Mewtate Workflow

 ### How to use Mewtate?
+#### Input file

+#### Output

 ### Validation